scubamount/scubamount.github.io/README.md

 # The module

-The SALK-Util suite has many handmade tools.
+The SALK-Utils suite has many handmade tools.

 - Copy a file from your computer to any number of remote computers `Copy-LocalToRemoteList`
 - Find a file path(s) on any number of remote computers `Find-FileOnRemoteList`